MathThree/MathThree/README.md

 This mainly enabled me to improve my skills on enemy AIs by using behaviour trees.

 ![Capture d'écran 2024-08-18 171357](https://github.com/user-attachments/assets/6b36211f-175e-4c26-bba4-532b1906ff2b)
-*In the main menu, you can choose your character, weapon and outfit, all of which will affect your stats.*
+<p align="center">*In the main menu, you can choose your character, weapon and outfit, all of which will affect your stats.*</p>

 ![Capture d'écran 2024-08-18 172116](https://github.com/user-attachments/assets/e2ad459e-b1f5-4441-926c-2d9c87ae58d9)
-*In-game, you can see your character's health, ammunition and current mission status.*
+<p align="center">*In-game, you can see your character's health, ammunition and current mission status.*</p>

 # AR Application for sign language - 2024